Improved DIQKD protocols with finite-size analysis: Single-round bound

 \subsection{Resulting bounds}

-In Fig.~\ref{fig:entbnds}, we show the affine bounds certified by our method when the only constraint imposed is the CHSH value (which is what is relevant for Protocol~\ref{prot:DIQKD}).
+For the protocols in this work, the relevant bound to compute is for the case where the only constraint imposed is the CHSH value.
 More precisely, we consider the described optimization with a single constraint corresponding to the operator

 with the constraint value $\constr$ being the CHSH value.
 (As previously mentioned, this can be implemented in the formulation where are 4 constraint operators $\Gamma_{x,y}(\thA,\thB)$ by simply restricting to Lagrange-multiplier choices of the form $(\lambda_{00},\lambda_{01},\lambda_{10},\lambda_{11}) = (\lambda,\lambda,\lambda,-\lambda)$.)
 Each choice of the associated Lagrange multiplier $\lambda$ yields an affine lower bound of the form ${\lambda}{\constr} + c_{{\lambda}}$, as noted in Eq.~\eqref{eq:duallin}.
 Importantly, some heuristic computations (also observed in~\cite{SGP+21} for the $\p=0$ case) suggest that the true bound $\breve{\lin}_\p({\constr})$ in this situation is in fact affine over a wide range of CHSH values --- we show this in Fig.~\ref{fig:entbnds}, which displays the results of heuristic minimizations compared to our certified bound in some cases.
 In particular, this range on which the bound is affine covers all currently experimentally reasonable values.
 This has the implication that there is a single ${\lambda}$ that yields an affine lower bound which is equal to $\breve{\lin}_\p({\constr})$ (i.e.~it is tight) over this entire range; specifically, it is simply the value of ${\lambda}$ corresponding to the gradient of $\breve{\lin}_\p({\constr})$ in this range.
 This greatly simplifies our task since we only need to solve the optimization for this specific value of ${\lambda}$.